makhlaghi/attaavv/README.md

 3. Number of rows (zeroth axis) in the data table.
 4. Number of columns (first axis) in the data table.
 5. Data array (1D).

+The 5th element of the output structure (the data in the table) is a 1D array containing all the data which you can use by indexing the output with [i*n2+j] where n2 is the second axis size and i and j are the first and second axis indexes respectively.
+To convert to a 2D array read bellow.

 ----------------------------------------